 In Bradford on Avon, a town rich with history and tradition, we are continuing with our effort to get singing of unusual and traditional Christmas carols back into the pubs of Bradford on Avon.
-Some of our local singing leaders and folk musicians, many of whom are veterans of the Sheffield tradition have once again got their heads together to arrange three singing events for 2018, plus a free singing group to learn the carols in more depth.
-The last of the singing group learning sessions is open to all comers and will have the Carollers Band providing music:
+Some of our local singing leaders and folk musicians, many of whom are veterans of the Sheffield tradition have once again got their heads together to arrange three singing events for this year, plus a free singing group to learn the carols in more depth.
+All the sings are open to all comers and will have the Carols Band providing music:

-The Singing Group to learn the carols in more depth starts on Sunday 28th October 2018 at the Swan Hotel (Coach House) .
+The Singing Group to learn the carols in more depth starts on Sunday 5th November 2023 at the Dog & Fox (Club Room) .

 In the rest of this site you will find recordings of the some of the carols as we sing them, some video and words so you will get a good idea of what we are all about.
 But most importantly, come along and join in.
 We can promise you, you won’t ever forget it!